jairoFernandez/rag-code/README.md

 # Local Repository RAG System

-This application allows you to create projects that read local repositories (folders), vectorize their content using LangChain, and store the vectors in a local FAISS database for efficient similarity search.
+This application allows you to create projects that read local repositories (folders), vectorize their content using LangChain, and store the vectors in a local FAISS database for efficient similarity search and question answering.

 ## Features